MAT FPX 2001 Assessment 1 Initial Survey Design

 Conclusion

-In conclusion, it is to mention that the development of an initial survey on the topic of satisfaction of the employees having connections to productivity in the healthcare sector is a tactical and informative action.
-Thus, as the study is devoted to the analysis of healthcare employees, it jointly responds to the need to focus on an essential concern that depends on job satisfaction concerning not only the performance of the employee but overall organizational effectiveness and enhanced quality of patient care.
+In conclusion, it is worth mentioning that developing an initial survey on the satisfaction of the employees and their connections to productivity in the healthcare sector is a tactical and informative action.
+Thus, as the study is devoted to analyzing healthcare employees, it jointly responds to the need to focus on an essential concern that depends on job satisfaction concerning not only the performance of the employee but overall organizational effectiveness and enhanced quality of patient care.

 The degree of choice of the execution of the chosen variables, such as job satisfaction, physical and social climate, pay, personal and career development, work/life balance, and staff engagement, is crucial to the recognition of the complexity of the impact of satisfaction of the employees on productivity.

-These variables will give a holistic insight into various factors that are associated with job satisfaction and how the latter influences organizational productivity and patient outcomes.
-The selection of the target group of healthcare employees can be justified by the fact that the job environment commonly human in the clinical sector, often entails several complexities that adversely affect levels of job satisfaction and consequently productivity in this field.
+These variables will give a holistic insight into various factors associated with job satisfaction and how the latter influences organizational productivity and patient outcomes.
+The selection of the target group of healthcare employees can be justified because the job environment, commonly human in the clinical sector, often entails several complexities that adversely affect job satisfaction and productivity levels in this field.

 References